AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    :module: roadrunner
    :annotation: double

-   Specfify The Minimum Time Step That The Internal Integrator Will Use.
+   Specify The Minimum Time Step That The Internal Integrator Will Use.
 Uses Integrator Estimated Value If <= 0.